40 Bilinear Relations of q-Painleve VI from N=4 Super Chern-Simons Theory: Applications beyond fundamental domain

 The bilinear relations evaluated at ${\bm M}=(M_0,M_1,M_3,Z_1,Z_3)$ connect partition functions at different values of ${\bm M}$ shifted to the nearest lattice points.
 Hence, when evaluated at the boundaries of the original fundamental domain, the bilinear relations require non-trivial constraints for partition functions outside of it.
-For example, if we consider the bilinear relation with shifts $(M_1,M_3;+++)$ at the ``base'' point $(0,1/2,1/2)$, the three terms are given by bilinears of partition functions at $(0,1,1)$, $(0,0,0)$ for the first one, those at $(0,1,0)$, $(0,0,1)$ for the second one and those at $(1/2,1/2,1/2)$ for the third one with the values of $Z_1$ and $Z_3$ also shifted.
+For example, if we consider the bilinear relation with shifts $(M_1,M_3;+++)$ at the ``base'' point $(0,1/2,1/2)$, the three terms are given by bilinears of partition functions at $(0,1,1)$, $(0,0,0)$ for the first one, those at $(0,1,0)$, $(0,0,1)$ for the second one and those at $(\pm 1/2,1/2,1/2)$ for the third one with the values of $Z_1$ and $Z_3$ also shifted.
 Since only the partition function at $(0,1,1)$ among them is outside of the original fundamental domain and unknown, we can use the bilinear relation to fix the value.
-Namely, if we expand the bilinear relation with $\kappa$, its zeroth order is satisfied as a result of section \ref{bilinear} with the partition function at $(0,1,1)$ is vanishing.
-Then, the bilinear relation at the first order of $\kappa$ reads
+Namely, let us expand the bilinear relation with $\kappa$.
+Then, its zeroth order is satisfied as a result of section \ref{bilinear} with the partition function at $(0,1,1)$ vanishing, while the bilinear relation at the first order of $\kappa$ reads

 Here we have omitted $k$ from the subscripts since we are only considering $k=1$.
 By solving this equation we obtain $Z_{0,1,1,Z_1,Z_3}(1)$ as \eqref{Z1M0_011}.
-Note that although we have multiple relations to fix the same partition function and the relations are overdetermined, the partition functions determined in this way are all consistent.
+Note that although we have multiple relations to fix the same partition function and the relations are overdetermining, the partition functions determined in this way are all consistent.
 We can also perform the same calculations to determine $Z_{k,{\bm M}}(N=1)$ at other points outside the fundamental domain.
 The results are given in appendix \ref{higherrank1}.

-We find that the domain for the non-vanishing second-lowest order of the grand partition function $\Xi_{k,{\bm M}}$ in $\kappa$ extends slightly from the original fundamental domain for the lowest order.
+We find that the domain for the non-vanishing second-lowest order of the grand partition function $\Xi_{k,{\bm M}}$ in $\kappa$ (with $N=1$) extends slightly from the original fundamental domain for the lowest order (with $N=0$).
 See figure \ref{extendedfig}.
-The results match the picture of duality cascades indicated in \cite{FMMN,FMS}, which shows that the more distant from the origin the relative rank is, the higher overall rank $N$ a non-vanishing partition function requires.
+The results match the picture of duality cascades indicated in \cite{FMMN,FMS}, which shows that the more distant from the origin the relative ranks are, the higher overall rank $N$ a non-vanishing partition function requires.
 Namely, we have found that the results obtained from bilinear relations of $q$-Painlev\'e equations are also consistent with duality cascades.